MillieKS/CV/README.md

 #### Excellent communicator, presenter and mentor ####

+During my role as Junior Head Coach at LVHTC, I managed a team of 6 coaches of all ages and backgrounds.
+I became a student and a teacher simutaneously at the same time.
+Learning how to approach individuals and guiding them through any difficulties they had.
+I grew myself as a person and my commnications skills developed to jump from a 1-2-1 setting to a proffessional pitch of new ideas to my managers, adapting to the environment around me.

 #### Self-reliant individual and significantly contributory team member ####

+During on of the projects at Makers as a team we managed our time and expectations.
+Thr planning process

 #### Fast learner, effective timekeeping skills, and experienced project management ####